Specula app icon

 A per-chapter receipt.
 The report carries the ACX table with failing cells in red, ready to hand to a publisher.

-Specula is the pass between "the narration is done" and "it's uploaded to ACX."
-It tells you, per chapter, exactly which files clear the spec and which won't, and gives you the fix for the two flags that bounce the most books: Level Dialogue for a marginal room-tone floor, and Level chapters for a chapter that drifts off the book's loudness.
+Per chapter, you know which files clear the spec and which won't, and the two flags that bounce the most books each have a one-move fix: Level Dialogue for a marginal room-tone floor, Level chapters for the one that drifts off the book's loudness.
 Read the numbers, fix the flags, hand off the receipt.